isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/index.md

 * **Per connection**: the *State Bar* option in the terminal section of the connection form: **Inherit** (use the global setting), **Enabled**, **Hidden** or **Disabled**.
 * **In the terminal**: the *State Bar* entry of the terminal menu (⋯) toggles the bar for the current session, and the bar's own menu can hide it too.

-Two more settings live next to *State Bar Strategy*:
+One more setting lives next to *State Bar Strategy*:

 * **State Bar Background Color**: use the terminal selection color (default) or the terminal background color.
 The foreground color is adjusted automatically when the contrast is not sufficient.

-* **Recording Button**: show or hide the fixed recording button.
+The former *Recording Button* setting is gone: keep or remove the **Recording** item in your list instead.

 !!! warning "Not available for every session"
     The State Bar is not available when the session goes through a jump host ("Connect Through"), nor on Telnet sessions.
 It is available on SSH and mosh sessions.